Can I Transfer Assets to Avoid Judgment?

 Transferring assets during a Chapter 7 or Chapter 13 bankruptcy is more complex due to the transparency requirements in the petition for bankruptcy and close monitoring and control by the bankruptcy trustee.
 In exchange for having your debts discharged (wiped out), you must list on your bankruptcy papers your income, everything you own, and all your debts.
 You also must disclose all recent transfers.
 This could almost be considered self-imposed post-judgment discovery in Texas.

 If the trustee believes the transfers are fraudulent, in addition to your bankruptcy petition being rejected, you may be subject to criminal penalties.
-Always consult with a bankruptcy attorney before taking any steps related to this more complex universe of asset transfer.
+Always consult with a bankruptcy attorney in Houston before taking any steps related to this more complex universe of asset transfer.

 Let Attorney Seth Kretzer Help You Navigate Your Judgment Issues Today